RamaEdge/hasn-ai/docs/HASN_Architecture_Integrated.md

 - **Persistence:** JSON snapshots via BrainSerializer; semantic index in Qdrant/Azure AI Search for hybrid retrieval.
 - **Right-to-Forget:** cascade deletes from semantic to episodic to working memory; snapshot re-issuance.

-**Lessons from `NETWORK_COMPARISON_ANALYSIS.md`:**
-- Earlier “Advanced Brain” experiments merged episodic + semantic memory into one layer.
-- This caused **catastrophic interference**.
+**Memory Architecture:**
+- Episodic and semantic memory are kept as **distinct layers** to prevent catastrophic interference.
-- Current architecture keeps them distinct — proven more stable in internal experiments.
+- This separation has proven more stable and effective than merged approaches.

 ---